chasse20/ml-farm/README.md

 # Python ML Farm

-This is a code sample from a larger personal machine-learning platform I developed 2023-2026 for my custom-built homelab as a hobby.
+This is a code sample from a larger personal machine-learning platform I developed 2023-2026 for my homelab as a hobby.

 The larger system treated a group of high-core-count machines as a shared ML processing farm.
 PostgreSQL acted as the coordination and state backend, workers dynamically claimed training jobs, models were converted to ONNX, validated locally, and published to a lightweight internal artifact store.